 These are the main access valleys:

-This route is considered the Normal route for the alpinist starting both from Rif.
-Garibaldi (Lombardy) and Rif.
-Città di Trento and Rif.
-Lobbia (Trentino).
-The route largely coincides with the itinerary of the first climbers.
-The itinerary coming from the Lombardia side and that one coming from the Trentino side converge in the upper part near the eastern side of the Corno Bianco.
+This route is considered the Normal route for the alpinist starting both from Rifugio Garibaldi (on the Lombardy side) and Rifugio Città di Trento or Rifugio Lobbia (on the Trentino side).
+The route largely coincides with the itinerary of the first summiters.
+The itinerary coming from the Lombardia side and that one coming from the Trentino side converge in the upper part near the Eastern side of the Corno Bianco.

 Another easy way to climb Monte Adamello starting from Rifugio Prudenzini (Lombardy)